EightBitGuru/FAST-40/README.md

 * Programs should not read/write video or colour memory directly, but instead use the PRINT statement (in BASIC) or call the CHROUT vector at $FFD2 (in machine-code).
 Both are designed to route their output through the character input/output vectors which point to the custom display logic within FAST-40, and thereby allow it to manage screen output.

 * Common programming techniques such as switching character-case by altering the value at address 36869 ($9005), adjusting cursor blink phase, frequency, or position by altering the relevant zero-page values at $CC/$CD/$CF/$D3/$D6, or otherwise directly interacting with screen editor functionality via zero-page or other addresses is discouraged.
-Such interactions are unlikely to yield the expected result and will likely disrupt FAST-40 operation.
+Such interactions are unlikely to yield the expected result and will probably disrupt FAST-40 operation.

 * Limitations in the VIC design mean there is no way to preserve the usual 1:1 relationship between individual text-mode characters and their respective colour attributes when in 40x24 mode.
 All text colours are supported but they operate on 2x2 blocks of characters; in other words, the colour resolution is half that of the text resolution and colour layout should therefore be planned accordingly to avoid attribute clash.